 Advised numerous clients on a wide range of software and Internet matters.
 Examples include copyright and patent issues implicated by use and distribution of open source software; ownership and licensing issues related to software development; Internet service provider immunity under the Communications Decency Act; computer fraud and identity theft liability under state and federal statutes; and electronic privacy and data protection issues under HIPAA and state laws.

 Represented several trademark owners in more than a dozen domain name arbitrations, all of which have resulted in transfer of the domain name to the trademark owner.

-Other Trademark and Copyright Litigation/Dispute Resolution
+Trademark and Copyright Cases, Dispute Resolution

 Bose Corporation v.
 Vidabox, LLC – (D. Mass.
 2008) Represented Bose in trademark infringement action involving speakers.
 Case settled.

 Bose Corporation v.
 BTS – (D. Mass.
 2008) Represented Bose in trademark infringement action involving stereo systems.
 Obtained permanent injunction and judgment in Bose’s favor.